 Please Note: You are still unable to access records that sit outside of your local authority, but you can use the information provided to contact the owning local authority and discuss any appropriate action.
 A list of Data Champions can be provided.

-Returning to the Homes for Ukraine Data Platform

-When you have completed your search and wish to return to the main Homes for Ukraine Data Platform: